Kalmat/PyWinBox/README.md

 ## Rectangular areas

-You just need to instantiate the PyBox class, passing (or not) custom functions to be called when any property is queried (onQuery) or set (onSet).
+You just need to instantiate the PyWinBox class, passing (or not) custom functions to be called when any property is queried (onQuery) or set (onSet).

-    myPyBox = pybox.PyBox(onQuery=customOnQuery, onSet=customOnSet)
+    myPyWinBox = pywinbox.PyWinBox(onQuery=customOnQuery, onSet=customOnSet)

 ## Window areas